-The Card Cage can be different depending the projector type but it generally consists of a button module and several removable units.
-The ICMP (reference 1) is inserted into the former ICP slot and IMB slot next to the Barco Cinema Controller (reference 2).
+The Card Cage can be different depending the projector type but it always consists of a button module and several removable units.
+The ICMP (reference 1) is inserted into the former ICP slot and IMB slot above the Barco Cinema Controller (reference 2).

-ICMP location in the Card Cage of a DPxk B-series, C-series, BLP-series or CLP series projector.
+ICMP location in the Card Cage of a B-series, C-series, or L-series projector.